SimonPadbury/baselayer/_src/layout.md

 ## Content Grid

-`contentgrid` uses CSS Grid to set up a 7 column layout where the main content is placed in the middle (column 4) and has max `var(--wsm)`.
+`contentgrid` uses CSS Grid to set up a 7 column layout where the main content is placed in the middle (column 4) and has max `--wsm`

 * Use the `popout` utility class to make an element span the middle 3 columns (3 to 5).
-Columns 3 and 5 have width `var(--s2)`.
+Columns 3 and 5 have width `--s2`
 * Use the `expand` utility class to make an element span the middle 5 columns (2 to 6).
 A panel spanning columns 2 to 6 has max-width `var(--wmd)`.
 There are also:
   * `expand-right` expands only to the right (columns 4 to 6)
   * `expand-left` expands only to the left (columns 2 to 4)
-* Use the `fullbleed` utility class to make an element span all 7 columns.
+* Use the `fullbleed` utility class to make an element span all 7 columns

-**Note:** Columns 1 and 7 have a minimum width of `var(--s2)`.
-Therefore both `popout`, `expand` and the middle content column always have negative space (a.k.a. white space) right and left – they will never reach the full width of the `contentgrid` wrapper.
+**Note:** Columns 1 and 7 have a minimum width of `--s2` Therefore both `popout`, `expand` and the middle content column always have negative space (a.k.a. white space) right and left – they will never reach the full width of the `contentgrid` wrapper.
 Therefore, on smaller viewports `popout` and `expand` will adopt the same width as the middle content column.

 ### Popout Panels